sandeepmaurya970/sandeepmaurya970/README.md

-- 👋 Hi, I’m @sandeepmaurya970  ISTQB/CTFL certified teaster.
+👋 Hi, I’m @sandeepmaurya970, an ISTQB/CTFL certified tester.
-- 👀 I’m interested in testing and dev team.
+👀 I’m passionate about testing and collaboration with dev teams.
-- 🌱 I’m currently learning Saleforce developer.
+🌱 Currently diving into SDET.
-- 💞️ I’m looking to collaborate on yethi working for AU Small finace bank.
+💞️ I’m eager to collaborate on projects, especially in bank projects.
-- 📫 How to reach me Linkedln https://www.linkedin.com/in/sandeepmaurya970/
+📫 Let's connect on LinkedIn: [Sandeep Maurya](https://www.linkedin.com/in/sandeepmaurya970/)

 <!---
 sandeepmaurya970/sandeepmaurya970 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.